zendesk/notely_app/README.md

 zat server
 ```

-Open a browser and go to your local Zendesk instance subdomain.
+Open a browser and go to your Zendesk subdomain.
 Append `?zat=true` to the end of your instance's url

 <img src="./images/url.png" width="800">